 Keeping tabs on employees used to mean walking the floor and checking in face-to-face.
 However, with remote and hybrid work now the norm, we now look to employee monitoring statistics, trends, and software to evaluate employee performance.

-Some do it to boost productivity.
+Some do it to boost employee productivity.
 Others do it to protect sensitive data or meet compliance requirements.

 Either way, remote employees want to know where the lines are.
 Leaders need to be clear on what they’re tracking and why.